EAS-03 Removal of Easements

 - the extent of the surrender, i.e. whole or partial

 - formal words of surrender.

 The properly attested signatures of all the grantors and grantees complete the form.
-Any encumbrancer of the dominant tenement should be asked to consent to the surrender, as he or she is losing something beneficial to his or her security.
+The consent of all persons interested in the land affected is required for the discharge or modification of easements under section 129B TLA, including but not limited to each registered interest holder and may include a caveator depending on the claim, in respect of any land that is burdened or benefitted by the easement1.
 Where the easement was created by implication (i.e. an implied easement over a right of way on a survey) no application is required.

 Note: The production of the duplicate certificate of title (if any) for the land burdened by the easement is desirable but will not be insisted upon.

 Where an easement has not been used or enjoyed for a period of not less than twenty years, the registered proprietor of the servient tenement may apply to have the easement removed as an encumbrance.

 The application is made on a General Application form1 by the registered proprietor of the land affected by the easement.
 The land description panel should contain the current land description of the affected land or right of way.
 The text of the application, in the third section of the application could be either: